 Looking for an indoor garden to grow your own herbs, greens, and baby plants?
-The AeroGarden is a great option for year-round indoor growing, for both beginners and for experienced gardeners.
+The AeroGarden is a great option for year-round indoor growing for both beginners and experienced gardeners.

 AeroGarden review: The original smart garden